tylerdq/autopoet/README.md

 # sympoiesis
-sympoiesis is a set of utilities that supports inventive writing by facilitating somewhat-unexpected encounters with language through human-computer collaboration.
+sympoiesis is a set of utilities that supports inventive writing by facilitating somewhat-unexpected encounters with language.

-## Usage
-### Installation
+## Installation
 Install [Python 3](https://www.python.org/downloads/).
 Then [download](https://github.com/tylerdq/sympoiesis/archive/master.zip) or clone this repository and from the command line (Terminal, PowerShell, cmd, etc.) [`cd`](https://www.git-tower.com/learn/git/ebook/en/command-line/appendix/command-line-101) into the downloaded/cloned directory.

 Run: `pip3 install click`

-Then try:
+## Usage
 `python sym.py --help`
 `python sym.py poet --help`
 `python sym.py thes --help`

 ### Input Format
-The commands require a code to find words that match the desired part(s) of speech.
-The output will print a number of appropriate words as requested.
-Part-of-speech codes include:
+In case more explanation is needed beyond the in-script help, the commands require a code specifying the desired part(s) of speech.
+The script will print a number of appropriate words as requested.
+Part-of-speech codes can include:

 * Adjectives/adverbs - `a`
 * Conjunctions/prepositions - `c`